 4 Hidden Costs You May Not Be Aware of When Renting an Apartment

-Are you on the hunt for a new apartment?
+Are you on the hunt for new El Portal apartments?
 Sure, you’ve budgeted for rent, but have you considered all of the other fees that the landlord might not mention in the listing?

 If you don’t plan, you might find yourself going over budget even if your monthly rent is low enough to afford.
 We’re here to talk about some of the hidden costs of renting so you can prepare yourself.